T0N1-Dev/MERN-Calendar-Frontend/README.md

 >[!NOTE]
 >If you are in **Cuba**, you will need a **VPN** to authenticate in the application due to restrictions on some services.

-## 🌩️ Image Management
-The images used in this project are hosted on **Cloudinary** for better management and to avoid unnecessary backend loads.

 ## 📌 Description
 **Calendar App** is a modern and intuitive application for efficiently managing events.